 Kathleen Heideman | Marquette, Mich. * ##

 Heideman is a writer and artist based in Upper Michigan, and a fellow of the National Science Foundation’s Antarctic Artists & Writers Program.
 She’s completed a dozen artist residencies with watersheds, forest research stations, private foundations, and the National Park Service — including Isle Royale National Park and Sleeping Bear Dunes National Lakeshore.
-She is working on a collection of poetry entitled Departments of the Interior.
-Heideman’s creative work investigates landscape and environmental concerns, and has received recognition from the Helene Wurlitzer Foundation, Bush Foundation, McKnight Foundation, Jerome Foundation, and the Upper Peninsula Environmental Coalition.
+Her creative work investigates landscape and environmental concerns; she has received recognition from the Wurlitzer Foundation, Bush Foundation, McKnight Foundation, Jerome Foundation, and the Upper Peninsula Environmental Coalition.
 In 2015, Heideman received the City of Marquette Arts & Culture Center’s Outstanding Writer award in 2015.
 She is the author of Psalms of the Early Anthropocene (Winter Cabin Books, 2017).
 A curious woman.

 Jon Saari | Marquette, Mich. * ##